In addition to pay

 Other coverage for auto, boat, home, and renter insurance is available through payroll deduction.
-Long term care insurance is available through the John Hancock Mutual Life Insurance Company.
-Visit the Health Care Authority
+For information on long term care insurance, viisit the Health Care Authority

 Many agencies provide flexible work hours with a wider variety of shift and schedule options.